6 month old sleep schedule: Bedtime and nap schedule

 Your 6 month old baby probably still needs 3 naps.
 If that last nap is hard to get in, consider lengthening the awake window beforehand by 15 minutes.
 It’s okay if bedtime ends up being later as a result of the later nap.

-Huckleberry 6 month old sleep time, nap time and bedtime schedule (sample)
+Sample 6 month old sleep schedule

 Note: Sleep needs vary by child and this chart should be viewed as an example only.

 Many babies start to resist the third and final nap of the day around this age.
-You may think it's also a 6 month sleep regression but resisting naps are a normal phase.
+You may think it's also a but resisting naps are a normal phase.
 Don’t be fooled into thinking it’s time to transition to 2 naps; most babies aren’t ready for that until 7 - 9 months old.
 When a baby transitions too early, it can lead to a host of sleep challenges (hello, increased night waking!).
 Aim for longer wake windows to increase drowsiness instead of rushing to drop a nap.

 Ideally, the first 2 naps will each be 60 - 90 minutes long.
 The third, and final, nap is typically shorter, around 30 - 45 minutes.